jacobzouzou/es6/readme.md

 http://ia.net/writer/mac
 http://www.bloomingsoft.com/listacular
 http://lab.hakim.se/reveal-js

-## React : JavaScript UI library
+## React is JavaScript UI library
-HTML: declarative programmation for static data.
+HTML is declarative programmation for static data.
-React: declarative programmation for dynamic data (user object and so on).
+React is declarative programmation for dynamic data like user object and so on.

 ## JSX ( JavaScript and XML)
-Declarative syntax of what a component UI should be looked like.
+JSX is a declarative syntax of what a component UI should be looked like.
-Describe UI with XHTML and JavaScript.
+It describes UI with XHTML and JavaScript.
-Html attribute standard in React is camelCasing : Html "onchange" becomes  JSX "onChange".
+Html attribute standard in React is camelCasing : Html `onchange` becomes in JSX `onChange`.

 ## Babel
-New js generation compiler for old browser (TC39 web site).
+Babel il a  new JS generation compiler for old browser (TC39 web site).
-Declare  block scope with : let.
+It declares  block scope with : let.
-Use Object.freeze() to freeze object
+It uses Object.freeze() to freeze object

 # ECMA Script 2015 : es6 overview
+## Some examples

-"const" like "let" : have block scope.
+ - "const" like "let" : have block scope.
-"this" in arrow function inherit from execution context : arrow function is not suited as object methods and event callback (handler).
+- "this" in arrow function inherit from execution context : arrow function is not suited as object methods and event callback (handler).

 ## Interpolation
 ### Example: